Park Hill Residents Cautious About Safe Outdoor Space For Homeless During Public Meeting

-DENVER (CBS4) – Park Hill residents joined a virtual information meeting Monday night to get more information on the safe outdoor space for the homeless coming to the neighborhood.
-Mike Deatly and his wife have lived in Park Hill for five years.
+DENVER (CBS4) – Residents of Denver’s Park Hill joined a virtual information meeting Monday night to get more information on the safe outdoor space for the homeless coming to the neighborhood.
+That included Mike Deatly, who has lived in Park Hill with his wife for five years.

 Colorado Village Collaborative will run the site in a parking lot behind Park Hill United Methodist Church.
 Executive Director Cole Chandler understands there are concerns and is working to make sure Park Hill residents feel safe.